against Class I FPV drones.

 Meets FPV drones in their own geometry — agile, high-acceleration, precise in close range.
 Where conventional air defense is structurally over-dimensioned.

-Localization via camera and IMU.
-Edge-AI for detection, classical control engineering for the trajectory — no black-box NN.
-One of the few kinetic responses to fiber-optic FPV drones — the threat class against which any RF jamming is structurally ineffective.
+Onboard AI computes the intercept trajectory directly from the camera image — without metric depth estimation.
+Edge-AI only for detection, classical control engineering for the trajectory — no black-box NN.
+One of the few kinetic responses to fiber-optic-controlled FPV drones.

 Kinetic without warhead

 Pure collision as effector mechanism.
-No UXO, no fragmentation effect — operational also in civilian environment.
+No UXO, no fragmentation effect — also operational in civilian environments.

 COMPLIANCE & SYSTEM FRAME